Twin-width and Transductions of Proper k-Mixed-Thin Graphs

 \subsection{Comparing (proper) $k$-mixed-thin to other classes}

-We illustrate use of our Definition~\ref{def:mixThin} by comparing it to ordinary thinness on some natural graph classes.
-Recall that the (square) {\em$(r\times r)$-grid} is the Car\-tesian product of two paths.
+We illustrate the use of our Definition~\ref{def:mixThin} by comparing it to ordinary thinness on some natural graph classes.
+Recall that the (square) {\em$(r\times r)$-grid} is the Car\-tesian product of two paths of length $r$.
 Denote by $\overline{tK_2}$ the {\em complement of the matching} with $t$ edges.
-We show that thinness and proper mixed-thinness are incomparable.
+We show several classes with unbounded thinness and bounded proper mixed-thinness.